Narfinsel/Goal-Getter-Android-App/README.md

 # Goal-Getter-Android-App

 <img src="app/src/main/res/mipmap-xxhdpi/ic_launcher_goal_getter_app.png" alt="Image SunraySeo Logo" width="125" style="max-width: 30%;">
-<p>Personal goal scheduler, with sub-goals, sub-task - valuable aid to make sure you stick to your goals.</p>
+<p>Personal goal scheduler, with sub-goals and task - valuable aid to make sure you stick to your goals.
+Create goals, associate them with sub-goals and tasks with specific repeatability /repetition count.</p>
+<p>Once created, tasks can be scheduled in the weekly scheduler section.
+This allows my Goal Getter app to send notifications and reminders to keep you on track with following up on the scheduled tasks.</p>

 <hr>
 <h2>Functionaly & Features</h2>